kubedb/docs/docs/guides/kafka/rotate-auth/kafka.md

 1. **Operator Generated**: User will not provide any secret.
 KubeDB operator will generate a random password and update the existing secret with that password.
 2. **User Defined**: User can create a `kubernetes.io/basic-auth` type secret with `username` and  `password` and refers this to `KafkaOpsRequest`.

-This tutorial will show you how to use KubeDB to rotating authentication credentials.
+This tutorial will show you how to use KubeDB to rotate authentication credentials.

 ## Before You Begin